khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 ## The Mystery

 I was writing automated tests for plotly plots.
-Since plotly results in interactive HTML, I couldn't use [vdiffr](https://vdiffr.r-lib.org/) for snapshot testing as I would with static ggplot vector outputs.
-Even though I was creating the base plots with `ggplotly()`, they were subsequently mutated with a bunch of plotly options.
-I wanted to test the final plotly output, not the intermediate ggplot result.
+Since plotly outputs interactive HTML, I couldn't use [vdiffr](https://vdiffr.r-lib.org/) for snapshot testing as I would with static ggplot vector outputs.
+Even though I was creating the base plots in ggplot and converting via `ggplotly()`, I wanted to capture the final plotly output in my tests, not the intermediate ggplot result.

-Instead, I'd render the plotly plots to temporary HTML files via `htmltools::save_html()` and screenshot the result via webshot2.
+To do this, my tests would render the plotly plots to temporary HTML files via `htmltools::save_html()` and screenshot the result via webshot2.
 (I would have preferred using `plotly::save_image()`, but was working in a managed environment where kaleido wasn't installed.)

 The snapshots I produced when running tests interactively with `devtools::test()` did not match the results from `devtools::check()`.
 The snapshots differed by a few pixels in margins and element sizes--not much, but enough to fail.
 Since `devtools::check()` runs in a clean subprocess, something about my interactive RStudio session was affecting the results.